viant/mcp-toolbox/github/mcp/tools/githubListRepoPath.md

 - contains (optional): return only entries whose name or path contains this substring.
 - concurrency (optional): number of concurrent directory fetches when recursive (default 6).
 - ref (optional): branch, tag, or commit; defaults to repo default branch.
+- findInFilesInclude (optional): array of patterns; include files whose contents match any.
+Default substring; use "/regex/" for RE2.
+- findInFilesExclude (optional): array of patterns; exclude files whose contents match any.
+Default substring; use "/regex/" for RE2.
+- findInFilesCaseInsensitive (optional): true to make substring matching case-insensitive (regex can use (?i)).
+- skipBinary (optional): true to skip binary-like files when content matching (default true).
+- maxFileSize (optional): max bytes to scan for content matching; larger files are skipped.

 Auth:
 - Provide credentials for the alias+domain first (via OOB page or /github/auth/token).
 If your server forces an alias, that alias is used.

 Outputs:
 - items: array of entries {type, name, path, size, sha}.
+- warning (optional): non-fatal message when content search fell back to path-only (e.g., snapshot unavailable).

 Examples:
 - {"account":{"alias":"work"}, "url":"github.vianttech.com/adelphic/repo", "path":"/", "recursive":false}